-As we set our radar on an epic update to our 18V Hammer Drill Shootout from a couple of years ago, we’re beginning to take a look at some of the most powerful drill drivers and combos the cordless world has to offer.
+Coming off our updated best cordless drill article, we’re beginning to take a closer look at some of the individual tools.
+These represent some of the most powerful drill drivers and combos available.
 This time, we got our hands on the new Milwaukee 2897-22 M18 Fuel 2-Tool Combo Kit.
 It features a compact hammer drill with anything but compact power.
 Paired with it is an equally impressive impact driver.

 The drill/impact driver combo has become a staple of retail store sales.
 The combination allows users to drill and bore with one tool while fastening with the other without swapping bits.
 The time saved is even sweeter thanks to the money saved over buying the tools and batteries individually.

 In the past year, hammer drills have been replacing drills in these kits.
 Allowing for masonry work up to 1/2″ or so, the power and efficiency of brushless motors along with extreme battery run time has driven demand.
 This is a great thing for us consumers who don’t want to shell out for a rotary hammer just to cover the 3 times a year we’re installing Tapcons.

 Milwaukee 2897-22 Combo Kit: Compact Package, Full Size Power

 As usual, the Milwaukee 2897-22 kit isn’t just a “let’s do this because everyone else is” combo.
 The second generation of M18 Fuel tools is getting slimmer and more powerful.
 The hammer drill on its own can be found as Milwaukee 2704-20.
 It’s packing 1200 inch-pounds of maximum torque in a 7.75″ long housing.
 That’s the highest torque we’ve found in any cordless drill.